OWASP/railsgoat/README.md

 ## Getting Started

-To begin, if you do not have Ruby, Git, Rails, MySQL, and Postgres, we suggest using this [site](https://gorails.com/setup) to install the software.
+To begin, if you do not have Ruby, Git, MySQL, and Postgres, we suggest using this [site](https://gorails.com/setup) to install the software.
 Pick the appropriate operating system and follow the instructions.